GoogleChrome/developer.chrome.com/site/en/blog/google-summer-of-code-and-chrome-extensions/index.md

 I also hope my experience can provide some reference for future participation in open-source activities.

-Here are some of my suggestions anyone wanting to participate in Google Summer of Code:
+Here are some of my suggestions for anyone wanting to participate in Google Summer of Code:

 1. Choose an idea that suits you: In my opinion, when looking for ideas, interest should be your priority, followed by skills.
 This strategy will allow you to maintain enthusiasm throughout the contribution process.
 2. Quality over quantity: You can submit many proposals to increase the chances of being accepted for GSoC.
 However, I believe that quality is probably more critical because human energy is limited.
 Focusing on two or three ideas may be more helpful in the end.